 2- Loyalty measure, the emotional and behavioural dimensions

 Question example: How likely would you be to recommend « Steapel clothing » to a friend or colleague?

 This question is a precise Net Promoter Score (NPS) measure.

-Client loyalty reflects the probability that a client will repurchase a product or service.
+Customer loyalty reflects the probability that a client will repurchase a product or service.

-Client satisfaction is a major predictor of repurchase, however, it is strongly influenced by explicit ratings of the products’ performance, quality and value.
+Customer satisfaction is a major predictor of repurchase, however, it is strongly influenced by explicit ratings of the products’ performance, quality and value.

 Loyalty is often measured using a variety of measures including global satisfaction, repurchase probability and the probability of recommending the brand to a friend or colleague.

 A common loyalty measure could be the sum of scores for the following questions :

 - Overall, how satisfied are you by our brand?